adhilabu/stock_data_analysis/README.md

 ```

 - Symbol: The stock symbol for which the analysis was performed.
 - AnalysisDate: The date on which the analysis was performed.
+The AnalysisDate should be set to the maximum date up to the next day.
   - StockAnalysis: Analysis results with the following metrics:
   - NormalPrecisionScore: Precision score for normal analysis.
   - BtPrecisionScoreV1: Precision score for analysis version 1.